adamhadani/logtools/PYTHON3-ADDITIONS.md

 	   like `--output-encoding`in `logjoin`

 1. Addition of `logdb`
-  + This provides for additional db related operations, looking at:
+  +  This uses quite general SQLAlchemy ORM tools, using Classes `SQLAlchemyDbOperator` and `SQLAlchemyORMBackBase`, for providing
+     DB related operations, implemented in CLI program `testLogdb`, like:
     - filling a database table from data collected from a log stream

-  + Using Deferred Base and (still experimenting with)  creation of a simple database schema, see classes `SQLAlchemyDbOperator` and `SQLAlchemyORMBackBase`.
+  + this feature is parametrized by CLI or config file; for now a single case has been implemented:

-   + Able to enter in a tree-like database schema the content of JSON (here from a Docker inspect
+    + SQLAlchemyDbOperator (parm. `dbOperator: SQLAlcDbOp` in `~/.logtoolsrc`) which provides for entering in a tree-like database schema the content of  JSON (here from a Docker `inspect`   command):
-   command:
    ~~~
    {'TOP': [ {'IPAM':
                {'Driver': 'default',